askpt/openfeature-dotnet-workshop/Workshop.md

 2. Visualize Flag Usage

-   - Open the Aspire dashboard at <https://localhost:15888>
+   - Open the Aspire dashboard
    - Visit the `Traces` section
    - Look for traces related to feature flag evaluations
    - Check the `Metrics` section for flag usage statistics